Pythonian/fakernaija/docs/source/index.rst

 Overview
 --------

-`Fakernaija <https://github.com/Pythonian/fakernaija>`_ is a Python library designed to help developers generate Nigerian-specific data like full names, email addresses, phone numbers, bank information, jobs, schools, states, license plate numbers, and much more.
-When you need some Naija flavour added to your project, **Fakernaija** helps you generate random, realistic data, including a CLI for easy exports.
+**Fakernaija** is a Python library that helps developers generate Nigerian-specific data like names, emails, addresses, phone numbers, banks, jobs, schools, states, license plate numbers, and much more.
+Whether you're working on testing, development, or educational projects, **Fakernaija** helps you generate realistic data, including a CLI for easy exports.

+The source code is available on `GitHub <https://github.com/Pythonian/fakernaija>`_

 .. toctree::
     :hidden: